ArjayS/scheduler/README.md

 ![GIF demonstration of Booking an Interview](https://github.com/ArjayS/scheduler/blob/master/image/InterviewSchedulerBookingAnInterviewGIF.gif)

+_Gif demonstration of booking an appointment / interview_

 ### Editing an Interview

 ![GIF demonstration of Editing an Interview](https://github.com/ArjayS/scheduler/blob/master/image/InterviewSchedulerEditingAnInterviewGIF.gif)

+_Gif demonstration of editing an appointment / interview.
+Also, running one of the integration error testing when save is clicked first and then properly booking an interview_

 ### Deleting an Interview

 ![GIF demonstration of Deleting an Interview](https://github.com/ArjayS/scheduler/blob/master/image/InterviewSchedulerDeletingAnInterviewGIF.gif)

+_Gif demonstration of deleting an appointment / interview_